Semele (Handel): Performance history

 Semele was first performed on 10 February 1744 at the Covent Garden Theatre, London, as part of a concert series held yearly during Lent.
-The audience naturally expected Bible-based subject matter.
-But the amorous topic of Semele, which is a creation of the late Restoration Period, transparently drew on Greek myths, and so it displeased those attending for a different kind of uplift.
+The audience naturally expected Bible-based subject matter; but the amorous topic of Semele, which is a creation of the late Restoration Period, transparently drew on Greek myths, and thus displeased those who were attending for a different kind of uplift.
 Being in English, Semele likewise irritated the supporters of true Italian opera, particularly as Handel would also not write for the rival Middlesex Opera Company.
 Winton Dean writes in his book Handel's Dramatic Oratorios:

 The public [in 1744] found [Semele's] tone too close to that of the discredited Italian opera and set it down as an oratorio manqué; where they expected wholesome Lenten bread, they received a glittering stone dug from the ruins of Greek mythology.

 As a result, only four performances took place.
 The cast at the première included Elisabeth Duparc ('La Francesina') in the title role, Esther Young as Juno (and Ino), and John Beard as Jupiter.
 Henry Reinhold sang the bass roles.
 Handel seems to have interchanged some of the music between singers.

 Later, on 1 and 8 December 1744, Handel presented a revised version, this time at the King's Theatre, after cutting four sections of dialogue containing sexual innuendo and making additions that included interspersed arias in Italian (for the opera crowd) from Arminio and Giustino.

 20th century

 Semele fell into prolonged neglect until its first stage performances, in Cambridge, England, in 1925 and in London in 1954.
-These fueled an enthusiasm for the work that has not since lapsed.
+These fuelled an enthusiasm for the work that has not since lapsed.

 Semele was staged on four occasions (1959, 1961, 1964 and 1975) by the Handel Opera Society under Charles Farncombe, and it entered the repertory of the Sadler's Wells Opera (now English National Opera) in 1970.
 The opera returned in 1982—after a 238-year hiatus—to Covent Garden (the Royal Opera House), with Valerie Masterson in the title role and conducted, as at Sadler's Wells, by Charles Mackerras.

 The American stage première took place at the Ravinia Festival near Chicago in 1959.
 Semele was performed in Washington, DC, in 1980, and at Carnegie Hall, New York, in 1985, on the latter occasion with Kathleen Battle in the title role and John Nelson conducting.
 (A recording with a similar cast was made in 1990 and issued on the Deutsche Grammophon label.)

-In 1999, Semele returned to the English National Opera in London in a highly regarded production by Robert Carsen.
-Rosemary Joshua played Semele, John Mark-Ainsley was Jupiter, Susan Bickley as Juno, and Sarah Connolly the sister Ino.
+In 1999, Semele returned to the English National Opera in London in a highly regarded production by Robert Carsen, which featured Rosemary Joshua as Semele, John Mark-Ainsley as Jupiter, Susan Bickley as Juno, and Sarah Connolly the sister Ino.
 The production was revived in 2004 with Carolyn Sampson (Semele), Ian Bostridge (Jupiter) and Patricia Bardon (Juno).